ttakasawa/iOS-GoodCodeExerciseSample/README.md

     func firebaseAtomicStore(endpoints: [FirebaseEndpoints], completion: @escaping ( _ success: Bool) -> Void)
 }
 ```
-In this demo, only fetchFirebase is used.
-This function is solely responsible for communicating with real time database.
+One of the functions here, fetchFirebase, is solely responsible for communicating with real time database.
 Clever use of endpoint allows fetchFirebase to stay absctract, so it can be reused over and over.
 The description for FirebaseEndpoints is in the later subsection.